 - New record sets are added every week.
 Check the details of recent additions, which are often for more than one region (UK, Ireland, Australia/NZ, USA, Canada).
 Findmypast has many unusual sources that are superb for overcoming dead ends in family history.

 - Findmypast's collection of Yorkshire records is superb.
-They also have the Prerogative and Exchequer Courts Of York Probate Index 1688-1858 and the York Peculiars Probate Index 1383-1883.
+They also have (these are separate) the Prerogative and Exchequer Courts of York Probate Index 1688-1858 (which has broken down several brick walls in my family history) and the York Peculiars Probate Index 1383-1883.

 - Findmypast is the largest online resource for United Kingdom wills and probate, and those records include data for many people from other countries including Australia.
 Search the England and Wales Government Probate Death Index 1858-2019; National Wills Index with pre-1857 probate material for England and Wales; index to death duty registers 1796-1903; Bank of England wills extracts 1717-1845; London probate index; index of Irish wills 1484-1858; British India Office wills; and lots more.
 Note that there are many Australians and other non-British folk in the England and Wales Government Probate Death Index, but you'll only find them if you search by name without using town/keyword filters.

-- In the Findmypast record set 'England and Wales births', you can search by mother's maiden surname.
+- In Findmypast's record set 'England and Wales births', you can search by mother's maiden surname.
 The warning about '1911 onwards' just means that maiden names for *some* pre-1911 births are *not yet* in the database.